-Patients with mental illness and their family members not only have to manage the complications of their medical services, but also have substantial interactions with other social institutions such as the legal, correctional, and governmental systems.
+Patients with mental illness and their family members not only have to manage the complications of their medical services, but also have substantial interactions with other social institutions such as the legal, correctional, and other governmental systems.
 The Psychiatry, Law and Society Program provides expertise to help individuals and their care providers navigate important ethical and legal questions that arise in their care.

 The PLSP educates future leaders in the field of Psychiatry and the Law, and spearheads innovative solutions at the interface of mental illness and the legal system, community, and health care policy.
 We drive specialized research to improve and shape mental health policies, destigmatize mental illness and substance use, and change the way communities deal with gaps in continuous mental health care.

 Beyond educating patients and the community, our faculty take a collaborative approach to educating and training healthcare professionals.
 We host didactics and seminars for trainees and support opportunities for them to connect to many settings (i.e. courts, jails, state hospitals) that manage the needs of the mentally ill across the mental health system.

 Beyond residency education, PLSP supports the Harvard Mass General Brigham Forensic Psychiatry Fellowship.
 To learn more about this program and the application process, please click here.